SvOlli/sorbus/doc/README_release.txt

 WIP: there's no software capable of displaying the output yet

 fb32x32_ws2812.uf2:
-Code for the repurposed Chipset board: output data to WS2812
+Code for the repurposed Chipset board: output data to WS2812.
+The order of the LEDs is illustrated in doc/images/WS2812_order.gif